Code-Institute-Submissions/covid-tracker-1/README.md

 Hover on the bar or on the axis label displays a tooltip which shows the name of the country.
 The location of the tooltip is dependent on the location of the mouse pointer.

-# Header
+## Nav Bar

-The nav bar will be contained within the header.
+The nav bar will appear when all data is loaded.
 The user can change the dates and the data within the bar chart will update.
 An error will display if the user sets the end date to before the start date.

 The user can also remove countries from the bar charts using the "select countries" dropdown and decide which countries are highlighted using the "highlight countries" dropdown.

-# Loading
+## Loading

 While fetching the data from the API, a spinning amination is displayed along with details of the number of countries for which data has been fetched.
 The bar chart data will update (with a transition of 5 seconds) when new data is received from the API but it is still awaiting further data.